To export audit logs and usage reports to Google BigQuery, you need to set up a BigQuery Export configuration in the Google Admin console.

 From the Admin console Home page, go to Reports.

 - On the left, scroll down and click BigQuery Export.

 - Under BigQuery project ID, select the project where you want to store the logs.
-You need to choose a project with write access.
+Choose a project with write access.
 If you don’t see the project, you need to set it up in BigQuery.
-For details, see the Quickstart Guide.
+For details, go to Quickstart using the Google Cloud console.

 - Under New dataset within project, enter the name of the dataset to use for storing the logs in the project.
 Dataset names must be unique for each project.
-For details, see Creating and using datasets.
+For details, go to Creating datasets.

 - Click Save.

-The dataset is created the next day when the export is triggered.
+When the export is triggered, the dataset is created the next day.
 In addition to project owners, editors, and viewers, the email@example.com service account is added as editor.
 The service account is required to write logs and update the schema.

 How do I set a data expiration for my exports?

 Can I change a BigQuery project ID?